 Four Four Beat Labs is a STEAM-inspired maker space and digital pedagogies incubator.
 Founded in 2012, we use culture, music, and new media technologies to teach, produce, and enhance the computational media, coding, and civic engagement capacities of diverse student communities.
 Our projects are standards-based.
 They are designed for use by secondary and post-secondary youth/youth influencers.

-Four Four Beat Labs is a digital pedagogies incubator founded in 2012.
-Our commitment is to expanding traditional perspectives of “the classroom” space.
-That is, how it looks, where it happens, the archival resources used, and what happens in it when technological innovation meets pedagogical sensibility.
-The projects we incubate are guided by design principles that utilize the storied meanings of cultural artifacts to buildout learning spaces and installations across analog, digital, and augmented platforms.
+The mission is to expand traditional perspectives of “the classroom” space.
+That is, how it looks, where it happens, the archival resources used, and the limitless possibilities when technological innovation meets pedagogical sensibility.
+The projects we incubate are guided by design principles that utilize the storied meanings of cultural artifacts to buildout interactive installations across analog, digital, and augmented platforms.

 Our flagship project is The HipHop2020 Curriculum Project (HipHop2020).
 Currently located in the School of Literature, Media, and Communication at Georgia Tech, HipHop2020 began in 2008 at the Leadership Center at Morehouse College.
 Its goal then, as it is now, was to establish the hip hop archive and its various mediations as a design issue when implementing secondary and post-secondary humanities instruction.
 HipHop2020 has since expanded its instructional models from a justice and civic engagement focus to include one that uses the culture’s design affordances in computational media instruction, including interactive narrative, digital archiving, and VR.